 Ste р Command Remarks 1.
 Enter system view. system-view N/A 2.
 Enter interface view. interface interface-type interface-number N/A 3.
-Specify an authentication domain for portal users on the interface. portal domain domain-name By default, no authentication domain is specified for portal users.
+Specify an authentication domain for portal users on the portal domain [ipv6] By default, no authentication domain is specified for portal users. interface. domain-name The ipv6 option is available on only the HP 5500 EI series.